 Following his Letterman stint Ted returned to his performing career, appearing regularly at nearly every club across the Northeast.
-He’s been featured on The View, Million Dollar Listings and has twice been nominated for the Andy Kaufman Award.
+He’s been featured on The View, Million Dollar Listings and CNBC’s Power Lunch.
+Ted has twice been nominated for the Andy Kaufman Award.

-His live comedy show, Ted Greenberg’s The Complete Performer, is now in its ninth season at The Soho Playhouse.
+His live comedy show, Ted Greenberg’s The Complete Performer, is now in its tenth season at The Soho Playhouse.